neonerd/puresql/README.md

 Returns a SQL Server adapter.
 Takes a connection object from 'mssql' module as parameter.

+Note: The mssql adapter currently only works with mssql version 3.x.x.
+The newest 4.x.x version is currently not supported.

 ```js
 // dependencies
 const mssql = require('mssql')